blueteamer/blog/content/posts/2023-04-20-use-remnux-on-windows-with-wsl/index.md

 ---
 title: "Use Remnux on Windows With Wsl"
-date: 2023-04-19
+date: "2023-04-19"
+description: "Guide on how to set up REMnux on Windows"
+featured: false
 draft: false
+toc: true
+# menu: main
+usePageBundles: true
+categories: ["security operations"]
-tags:
+tags: ["remnux", "malware analysis"]
-- REMnux
-- Malware Analysis

 ---

 In case you frequently need to investigate suspicious files or you need more context about such files, you should take a look at REMnux[^fn1].
 It is a linux distribution specifically designed for malware analysis and digital forensics.